andrey-andreev/react_rails_sample_app/README.md

 <%= react_component 'Post', { title: 'A working react component', body: 'Simple but effective' }, prerender: true %>
 ```

-Now you can see your component is in welcome/index
+Now run `rails s` and navigate to <a href="http://localhost:3000/welcome/index" target="_blank">http://localhost:3000/welcome/index</a>  and you have to see your component.